Fuk Sumn: Critical reception

+Commercial performance

+In the United States, "Fuk Sumn" made its debut on the Billboard Hot 100 and Hot R&B/Hip-Hop Songs chart on February 24, 2024, making its highest peaks at number 24 and number 10, respectively.
+The song remained in the Hot 100 for five weeks, while it lasted an additional week on the Hot R&B/Hip-Hop Songs chart.
+It also peaked at number 13 on the Global 200.
+"Fuk Sumn" additionally made three chart appearances in the United Kingdom, peaking at number 100 on UK Singles, while making greater success with a peak of number 18 on Hip-Hop/R&B Singles and number five on Indie Singles.
+In Australia, it peaked at number 33 on its main singles chart, with an addition of peaking at number eleven on its Hip-Hop/R&B Singles chart.
+Internationally, "Fuk Sumn" made appearances in charts from Austria, Canada, Denmark, France, Germany, Iceland, Latvia, Lithuania, New Zealand, Poland, Portugal, Sweden, Switzerland, and the United Arab Emirates.

 Lawsuit

 In November 2024, West and Ty Dolla Sign were sued by several Memphis rap artists over allegedly sampling the song "Drank a Yak (Part 2)" for the intro of "Fuk Sumn", which they described as a "blatant" and "brazen" stealing of the former song.
 Criminal Manne, DJ Squeeky, and the estate of Kilo G filed the suit, alleging that West reached out to clear the sample after Vultures 1 had already been released.
-However, negotiations stalled months later, as "[West] had fired his entire legal and business team leaving him without any legal representation", with the Plaintiffs being told they had to wait for contact from West's new legal representation.
+However, negotiations stalled months later, as "[West] had fired his entire legal and business team, leaving him without any legal representation", with the Plaintiffs being told they had to wait for contact from West's new legal representation.
 Negotiations started after West obtained a new lawyer, although the lawyer's position was short-lived.
 According to the lawsuit, "After numerous unsuccessful attempts at resolving this matter directly with the responsible parties, plaintiffs have been left with no other method of recourse than to bring this cause of action".

 On July 30, 2025, Billboard reported that Ty Dolla Sign was no longer named in the lawsuit after signing a preliminary settlement.
-As a result, he was no longer named as a co-defendant, although West is still being sued.
+As a result, he was no longer named as a co-defendant, and only West would be involved in the suit.
+According to court filings from March 18, 2026, the lawsuit was settled after both parties "reached a settlement agreement in principle resolving all claims between them" and began finalizing a deal, though no specifics were provided.

+Credits and personnel

+Credits are adapted from Spotify and Apple Music.